Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 Keratoconus

 Keratoconus is a corneal condition that typically affects younger patients.
-It's often noticed when the patient experiences blurred vision or frequently-changing lens prescriptions.
-As an evolving disease, keratoconus can have a varying range of treatments, from glasses through to corneal transplantation.
+It's often noticed when the patient experiences blurred vision or frequently changing lens prescriptions.
+As an evolving disease, keratoconus can have a varying range of treatments, from glasses or contact lenses to corneal transplantation or corneal transplant surgery in advanced cases.

 Ocular surface tumours